Why Peoria’s World-Class Athletics Can’t be Beat

 – Sam Knox- IHSA Baseball State Finals- IHSA Assistant Executive Director

 As a link between Chicago and St. Louis, Peoria’s interstate highways and international airport make getting there easy and accessible.

-By Car: Peoria can be reached by I-74, which connects Indianapolis to the Quad Cities.
+By Car: Peoria can be reached by two major highways, I-74 and I-55, which connect Chicago and St. Louis.
 For those seeking a more scenic route through Illinois’ countryside and quaint Midwestern towns, take I-55 to IL-116 for 50 miles until reaching Peoria.

-By Air: Just a 15-minute drive from the city center, General Wayne A. Downing Peoria International Airport (PIA) offers daily flights to and from major cities such as Chicago, Detroit, Charlotte, Dallas, Atlanta, Minneapolis, Las Vegas and Orlando.
-Flights out of Peoria International Airport also include Phoenix-Mesa, St. Petersburg, Punta Gorda and Charlotte.
+By Air: Just a 15-minute drive from the city center, General Wayne A. Downing Peoria International Airport (PIA) offers daily flights to and from major cities such as Chicago, St. Louis, Dallas, Atlanta, Minneapolis, Las Vegas and Orlando.
 Airlines include Allegiant Air, American Airlines, Delta Airlines and United Airlines.
 Teams can also fly into Chicago O’Hare International Airport (ORD) or Chicago Midway International Airport (MDW), both a 2.5-hour drive to Peoria.